 Journaling is another way of finding meaning and making sense of what the experience means to you.
 Writing is a powerful tool that can help you work through your emotions instead of bottling them up.

-Debra J. Umberson, professor of sociology at the University of Texas at Austin, says: “Having a place that reminds the child of the parent and going to that place to talk things through with the parent can be very comforting.”
+Debra J. Umberson, professor of sociology at the University of Texas at Austin, says: “Having a place that reminds the child of the parent and going to that place to talk things through with the parent can be very comforting.
 Consider planting a tree in their memory, so you can visit it.
-If that's not possible, try creating a virtual space online or creating a photo and memory scrapbook you can look at when you want to be close to your parent.
+If that's not possible, try creating a virtual space online or creating a photo and memory scrapbook you can look at whenever you want to be close to your parent.

 The emotional impact of grief can make it difficult to see the light at the end of the tunnel.
 However, you should know that you’re not alone in this experience.
 Self-care and strong bonds with others are more important than ever when dealing with the loss of loved ones.
-Try to put in practice some of the suggestions we’ve offered to cope with the grieving process and find a way to keep purpose in your life even after the loss of a parent. ●
+Try to put in practice some of the suggestions we’ve offered to cope with the grieving process and find a way to keep purpose in your life even after the death of a parent. ●

-Main image: Shutterstock/Pixel-Shot
+Main image: shutterstock/Pixel-Shot

 If you're struggling with the death of a parent or have some ideas on how to cope with the loss, our community would love to hear from you.
-Head over to our Forum post on the loss of a loved one and get the conversation started!
+Head over to our Forum post on the loss of a loved one and get the conversation started.